Rocket-CDS/RocketSystemProjectTemplate/README.md

 DO NOT FORGET:  Add any new commands into the "SystemDefaults.rules" file.

+#### Installation

+The first step after a successful build is to install the installation package.
+This can be found in the "\Installation" folder after the project has been compiled in release mode.
+The install zip can be installed in the test system by selecting "CMS Admin" in the top left mennu and then select "extensions".

 ##### Menu
 The side menu shows interfaces.
 You need to create (Copy/Paste) an interface WITH a "default command", so the security works correctly.
 Ensure you have added the command to the "SesysmDefaults.rules" file.